30 Summer Jobs for Teachers That Will Bring in Extra Cash

 This is similar to tutoring, but with a little twist.
 As a test prep instructor, you can still flex those teaching skills but take a little break from teaching the same stuff you do during the regular school year.

 Again, you can simply spread the word through friends and family to tutor locally, which means you can set your own rates.
-Or you can turn to a national organization that is regularly hiring, such as Kaplan Test Prep, where tutors earn anywhere from $17 to $28 per hour, according to Glassdoor salaries.
+Or you can turn to outlets that are regularly hiring, such as Kaplan Test Prep, where tutors earn an average of $30.72 an hour according to Indeed.com.

 Coaching youth sports during the summer is another opportunity that allows you to continue working with and instructing children — just in a different way from your regular job.
 Sure, it’s not teaching long division, but spending the summer imparting athletic and teamwork skills to children can be just as challenging and rewarding.